lindsaymarkward/Valetudo/docs/_pages/general/upgrading.md

 ---

-You can also stop the Valetudo service by running `/etc/init/S11valetudo stop`, and then replace the binary via scp + reboot or restart the service.
+You can also stop the Valetudo service by running `/etc/init/S11valetudo stop`, and then replace the binary via SCP, then reboot or restart the service.

 Just make sure that you try a full reflash **if you encounter any issues such as "No Map Data" or disappearing settings**.